chinamike65/hugo-tuolesi/content/book2/book2en.md

 1. The precepts are pure

-Those who have broken the precepts cannot become teachers.
-If the guru is a monk, the monk's two hundred and fifty-three precepts must be pure, and at least the four root precepts must be pure.
+Those who have broken the vows cannot become teachers.
+If the guru is a monk, the monk's two hundred and fifty-three vows must be pure, and at least the four root vows must be pure.

-If you take the bodhisattva vows or the tantric vows, the bodhisattva vows and the tantric vows must also be purified.
+If you take the bodhisattva vows or the tantric vows, the bodhisattva vows and the tantric vows must also be pure.

-The bodhisattva precepts have eighteen fundamental precepts and forty-six branch precepts, and the tantric precepts have fourteen fundamental precepts and eight branch precepts.
+The bodhisattva vows have eighteen fundamental vows and forty-six additional vows, and the tantric vows consist of fourteen fundamental vows and eight addititional vows.

 2. Fully understand the Dharma